Medical Care for Birds and Exotic Animals

 Behaviour consultation

 Parrots are highly intelligent and social animals requiring constant intellectual and social stimulation.
 These needs are difficult to meet within the confines of a normal daily life.
-Many birds develop so-called 'undesirable' behaviors in response to these deficits.
-These behaviors can be detrimental to the relationship between a bird and its owner, and can lead to the neglect and abandonment of the animal.
-The purpose of a behavior consultation is to describe the undesirable behavior within the context of a bird's social and intellectual requirements, to identify its triggers, and to provide advice on how to prevent and modify it.
-The behavior consultation is a first step towards attaining a better understanding of the bird's needs and an improvement in the relationship between the bird and its owner.
+Many birds develop so-called ‘undesirable’ behaviours in response to these deficiencies.
+These behaviours can be detrimental to the relationship between a bird and its owner, and can lead to the neglect and abandonment of the animal.
+The purpose of a behaviour consultation is to describe the undesirable behaviour within the context of a bird’s social and intellectual requirements, to identify its triggers, and to provide advice on how to prevent and modify it.
+The behaviour consultation is a first step towards attaining a better understanding of the bird’s needs and an improvement in the relationship between the bird and its owner.

 Hospitalization and intensive care